1993 J.League: Clubs

+Foreign players

 Format

 In the first year, the league followed split-season format, and each halves (or stages) were known as Suntory Series and NICOS Series for sponsorship purposes.
 In each series, ten clubs played in double round-robin format, a total of 18 games per club (per series).
 The games went to golden-goal extra time and penalties if needed after regulation.
 The clubs were ranked by number of wins, and tie breakers are, in the following order: